dashdotdotdashdotdot/MyBlog/content/about.md

 4) Custom research on a specific firm and its peer group
 5) Customized backtesting of trading strategies utilizing _Valuation Space_ metrics

-If you would like to suggest a post or to be including on our mailing list, please email douglas.dwyer@me.com
+If you would like to suggest a post or to be included on our mailing list, please email douglas.dwyer@me.com

 ### What am I doing with it?